mohammedkashim10/sparta-project-1/README.md

 # sparta-project-1
 ### Description
-Create a browser-based game using HTML, CSS, and JavaScript.
+Task was to create a browser-based game using HTML, CSS, and JavaScript.
+The game itself is a colour-text brain exercise, where the user is required to either choose the name of the colour or the actual colour of the word that's displayed.

 ### Technologies used
 * HTML